 After working through the Teen Driven Road Trip challenge you might be looking for some good audiobooks for the road.
 We have got you covered!
+(By clicking the links you understand that they are affiliate links and the funds help support the LIFE 101 PRO Blog.)

 ALL THE TIME you hear me say audiobooks and road trip because guys – SERIOUSLY – audiobooks in the car changed our entire car’s dynamic.
 We no longer fought over which songs to listen to or turned the volume to the front to ignore the kids bickering in the back.
 Audiobooks took away the BOREDOM of road trips and brought us all on an adventure where we could wonder and consider possibilities… and those thoughts carried on into our lunch break conversations as well.